lemontea888/node-sqlcipher-win/README.md

 (3) "Build tools for visual studio 2017"

- **Note:**  You can use ` npm -g install windows-build-tools ` to download "Python 2.7.x" and "Build tools for visual studio 2017" then Install them manually , lastly , [install "VC++ 2015.3 v140 toolset(x86,x64)" component Under Desktop development with C++ workloads on "build tools for visual studio 2017"](https://devblogs.microsoft.com/cppblog/visual-studio-build-tools-now-include-the-vs2017-and-vs2015-msvc-toolsets).
+ **Note:**  You can use ` npm -g install windows-build-tools ` to download "Python 2.7.x" and "Build tools for visual studio 2017" then Install them manually , lastly , [install "VC++ 2015.3 v140 toolset(x86,x64)" component Under Desktop development with C++ workloads on "build tools for visual studio 2017"](https://devblogs.microsoft.com/cppblog/visual-studio-build-tools-now-include-the-vs2017-and-vs2015-msvc-toolsets) and Optional [Windows 8.1 SDK and UCRT SDK] .

 ### node